Art Gallery of New South Wales: Captain Cook Wing

-In the Captain Cook wing Andersons divided new from old with a wide strip of skylights in the main entry court.
+In the Captain Cook Wing, the architect Andersons divided new from old with a wide strip of skylights in the main entry court.
 While in the old courts there was parquetry flooring, travertine flooring was employed in the new galleries for both permanent and temporary exhibitions.
 The modern need for flexibility in display layout was answered by the use of track lighting and precast ceiling panels designed to support a system of demountable walls.
 While the new galleries were painted off white, senior curator, Daniel Thomas, advocated a rich Victorian colour scheme to display the gallery's 19th-century paintings in Vernon's grand courts.

+In 1975 the Captain Cook Wing was awarded the Sir John Sulman Medal for Public Architecture by the NSW Chapter of the Royal Australian Institute of Architects.
+In 2007 the building was acknowledged with the New South Wales Enduring Architecture Award.

 Bicentennial extension

 Sixteen years later the 1988 Bicentennial extension was built on the Domain parkland sloping steeply to the east.
 Within the constraints of two large Moreton Bay fig trees, and with a substantial part of the accommodation below ground level, the extension doubled the size of the gallery.
 Space for permanent collections and temporary exhibitions was expanded, a new Asian gallery, the Domain Theatre, a café overlooking Woolloomooloo Bay, and a rooftop sculpture garden were added.
 Escalators connected four exhibition levels with the entry/orientation space.
 Four contemporary art 'rooms' were top lit by pyramid skylights.